 Sometimes they simply act as a sounding board – someone with whom you can share your concerns.
 At other times, as well as providing dependable advice, they can introduce you to important new contacts.

-Some organisations, such as the Prince’s Trust, provide free mentoring to start-ups, providing you qualify.
-Other organisations that provide mentoring include regional development agencies and some chambers of commerce.
+Some organisations, such as the Prince's Trust, provide free mentoring to start-ups, providing you qualify.
+Other organisations that provide mentoring include some chambers of commerce and trade associations.
 Organisations such as my own charge a small fee, but even if you have to pay, it can be highly worthwhile.
-The mentors we use aren’t in it for the cash – they could earn far more doing other things.
+The mentors we use aren't in it for the cash – they could earn far more doing other things.
 Some successful business people genuinely want to give something back by helping others.

 You must be honest, realise you can learn from others and listen objectively to constructive criticism.
 This is why the chemistry between the mentor and mentee has to be right, because sometimes it's hard to be told you're doing the wrong thing.
 The relationship must be built on trust and respect.